ThornyFFXI/Focuser/readme.md

 # Focuser
 Focuser is an addon that allows you to use typed commands to swap between active FFXI proceseses, rather than using alt-tab.
 It relies on a simple helper DLL to simplify the process of enumerating active process windows.
 The source for the DLL is in this repository.
+Typical end users should download the release zip, rather than downloading the entire repository as zip, because they will not need the source code.

 ### Commands